Defective Product Accident Lawyer in Ocala, Florida

-Whether you purchased a new car with defective tires or a household product at the Ocala Walmart that later malfunctioned, the legal team of Steven A. Bagen & Associates, P.A. is ready to help if you suffer injuries.
+Whether it’s a faulty tire on a recently purchased car or a household item from Ocala’s Walmart that malfunctions, the legal team at Steven A. Bagen & Associates, P.A. is prepared to stand by your side and help you seek justice.

 We handle complex product-related cases, including: